ARENA LAW FIRM

 The question more people ask me in my capacity as a Tampa DUI and Criminal Defense Attorney is whether a person should take the breath test if they are stopped for Driving Under the Influence, DUI.
 To Blow or Not to Blow, that is the question.
 The answer is not an easy one.

-There are consequence for refusing to take a breath test or a blood test in the State of Florida:
+There are consequences for refusing to take a breath test or a blood test in the State of Florida:

-• Refusing to take a Breath, Blood or Urine test after being arrested for DUI results in an immediate one-year suspension of your driving privilege, assuming it is the first time you are refusing to take the test.
-If you have a prior refusal on your record, the suspension is 18 months and you can also be charged with the Crime of Second Refusal, a misdemeanor criminal charge.
+• Refusing to take a Breath, Blood or Urine test after being arrested for DUI results in both civil and criminal penalties.
+Civilly, a first-time refusal to take a breath test results in an immediate one-year suspension of your driving privilege.
+If it is your second time refusing to take the breath test after being arrested for DUI, the suspension is 18 months, and you will not be eligible to obtain any type of hardship license.
+On the Criminal Side, a first-time refusal is now a second-degree Misdemeanor, and a second-time refusal is a first-degree misdemeanor.
 If it is your first refusal, you will be eligible to obtain a temporary driving permit or hardship license that will allow you to drive for work and other necessities.
 However, if you have a prior refusal on your record, you will not be eligible for a hardship license.
-Put another way, if a second refusal suspension sticks, you will not be able to drive for any reason for an 18 month period.
+As stated above, if a second refusal suspension sticks, you will not be able to drive for any reason for an 18-month period.

 • A Prosecutor will use your refusal to take a breath or blood alcohol test against you at trial in a courtroom.
-The prosecutor will jingle a set of car keys in the air, throw them into a conveniently located garbage can and tell the Jury “The Defendant knew he was drunk and would rather lose his driving privilege for one year than to let you know his alcohol level.”
+The prosecutor will jingle a set of car keys in the air, throw them into a conveniently located garbage can and tell the Jury “The Defendant knew he was drunk and would rather lose his driving privilege for one year or for 18 months than to let you know his alcohol level.”
 This is a convincing argument.
+With the two relatively new criminal statutes for refusing the breath test, the prosecutor will tell the jury that you would commit a crime of refusing the breath test in order to hide your alcohol level, with a goal of trying to beat the DUI charge.

 Given these consequences, you might think you should always take the breath test.
 Not so fast, my friend.
 Even though the consequences of refusing a breath or blood test are significant, there are other factors that mitigate these consequences, and there are also consequences to taking the breath or blood test.

 • If you take the breath test and your alcohol level is above .08, you will lose your privilege to drive for 6 months anyway.
 No one is going to tell you this during the investigation.
-Refusing the test will only cost you an additional 6 months of suspension if your level is going to be above the legal level of .08.
+Refusing the test will cost you an additional 6 months of suspension if your level is going to be above the legal level of .08.
+Of course, it will also result in you being charged with an additional crime for refusing to take the breath test.

 Has your opinion changed yet?
 There are 3 very important factors you must consider when deciding whether To Blow or Not to Blow.